I-AM-T3X/TokenPriceDisplay/README.md

-# TokenPriceChecker
+# TokenPriceDisplay

-**TokenPriceChecker** is a lightweight World of Warcraft addon that displays the current WoW Token market price in a small, movable window on your screen.
+**TokenPriceDisplay** is a lightweight World of Warcraft addon that displays the current WoW Token market price in a small, movable window on your screen.
 The addon automatically updates the token price every 5 minutes, ensuring you always have the most up-to-date information.

 ## Features